eth-cscs/abcpy/doc/source/user_customization.rst

     :lines: 112-118
     :dedent: 4

 Then, we need to define how the distance is calculated.
 First we compute the summary statistics from the datasets and then compute the distance between the summary statistics.
-Notice, while computing the summary statistics we save first dataset and the corresponding summary statistics, as we always consider the first dataset being the observed dataset.
+Notice, while computing the summary statistics we save first dataset and the corresponding summary, as we always consider the first dataset being the observed dataset.

 .. literalinclude:: ../../abcpy/distances.py
     :language: python